Breaking the Surface

-In the Met’s new production of Dvořák’s Rusalka, with Kristine Opolais in the title role, director Mary Zimmerman explores powerful, universal questions by diving below the opera’s fairy-tale veneer.
+In the Met’s 2017 new production of Dvořák’s Rusalka, with Kristine Opolais in the title role, director Mary Zimmerman explored powerful, universal questions by diving below the opera’s fairy-tale veneer.
+By Jay Goodwin

 Antonín Dvořák, who was concerned throughout his career with achieving a true representation of his Czech homeland in music, made numerous attempts at writing opera, which he considered the greatest vessel for his musical nationalism.
 Of his 14 works for the operatic stage, however, only Rusalka, his next-to-last effort, has managed to secure a place among the standard repertoire.
 A startlingly original “lyric fairy tale,” it clearly transmits the spirit of Dvořák’s native Bohemia and the composer’s own unique musical gifts, and it has proven to be an enduring masterpiece in the Czech Republic and around the world.

-Mary Zimmerman, who directs the Met’s new production of the work, opening February 2, embraces Rusalka’s fantastical side, calling it “a wonderful opera for a director because you get to imagine a world that is connected to this world but that has never really been, that’s imaginative.”
-But she also sees in it the opportunity to touch on profound, humanistic themes that resonate in all of our lives.
+Mary Zimmerman, who directed the Met’s newest production of the work in 2017, embraced Rusalka’s fantastical side, calling it “a wonderful opera for a director because you get to imagine a world that is connected to this world but that has never really been, that’s imaginative.”
+But she also saw in it the opportunity to touch on profound, humanistic themes that resonate in all of our lives.

 “Rusalka losing her ability to speak, especially to the person she most wants to speak to, is a radical thing,” Zimmerman says.
 “To me, it stands for the idea that if you have to undergo a radical transformation of yourself for love, it’s likely not to lead to a good place because you have gone away from your own nature to become visible.”
 Rusalka’s sacrifice of her voice is even more devastating in the context of an opera, the director says.
 “To give up your voice, to have the expressive means that you’ve trained since childhood to use taken from you by the composer—there’s something brutal and violent about that.”